bvillasen/halo_analysis/README.md

 ## Find Halos

-To find halos in a Cholla particles files using ROCKSTAR first you need to compile ROCKSTAR by running:
+To find halos from Cholla particles files using ROCKSTAR first you need to compile ROCKSTAR by running:

 ```
 cd halo_finding/rockstar